 - Variations of the Nested Model could be easily used ( e.g. lagged, decayed…) allowing for example to capture brand effect.

-MASS Analytics promotes a contemporary MMM approach delivering faster, automated, and dynamic models powered by Machine Learning to accurately measure the impact of media and marketing in a complex and interactive media landscape.
+MASS Analytics promotes a contemporary Marketing Mix Modeling approach delivering faster, automated, and dynamic models powered by Machine Learning to accurately measure the impact of media and marketing in a complex and interactive media landscape.